leighmcculloch/leighmcculloch.com/source/content/posts/2021/vscode-remote-containers-in-aws/index.md

 date = 2021-03-26
 +++

+VSCode's [Remote Container] support is game changing.
+It provides reproducible development environments with a UI that runs smoothly on my Mac while I develop in Ubuntu.

 I recently started using VSCode.
 I'm maybe late to this party but I was stuck in the world of VIM.
 My VIM setup was more than just a vimrc, but a Ubuntu development environment sitting inside Docker where I could spin up multiple reproducible environments.

-VSCode's [Remote Container] support is game changing.
-It provides reproducible development environments with a UI that runs smoothly on my Mac while I develop in Ubuntu.

-The good news is that once setup with Remote Containers we aren't limited to running Docker containers on our local system.
+The big win I find using Docker for virtual development environments is that once setup with Remote Containers I'm not limited to running Docker containers on my local system.

 If you start VSCode at the commandline with the `DOCKER_HOST` environment variable set to a remote instance that has Docker installed, VSCode will run the containers there.
-This opens up the possibility of using large instances, such as AWS's `m5zn` instance types that have up to 48x 4.5GHz vCPUs.
-I've found this can rapidly speed up compiling of large applications, such as [stellar-core].

 ```
 DOCKER_HOST=ssh://ubuntu@<hostname-or-ip> code
 ```

+This opens up the possibility of using large instances, such as AWS's `m5zn` instance types that have up to 48x 4.5GHz vCPUs.
+I've found this rapidly speeds up compiling large applications, such as [stellar-core].

 Large instances like the `m5zn.12xlarge` can be expensive though, so I use an AWS EC2 Launch Template with the following User Data to quickly bring up an instance ready to go for Remote Containers.
 Since it is fast to bring up a new instance, I can stop or terminate an instance the moment I'm not using it.

+I have a selection of [favorite instance types] that are focused on high-CPU speeds.

 I connect to the instance via [Tailscale] so I don't have to deal with changing public IPs, but you could just assign a public IP to the instance